-In order to enhance mathematics and science education, the Center encourages and supports sound educational practices.
-In accordance with the National Science Education Standards and the National Council of Teachers of Mathematics' Curriculum and Evaluation Standards and Professional Standards, C.E.M.S.E. believes:
+In order to enhance STEM education, the Center encourages and supports sound educational practices.
+In accordance with the National Science Education Standards and the National Council of Teachers of Mathematics' Curriculum and Evaluation Standards and Professional Standards, C.E.S.E. believes:

-1. That science and mathematics be taught in context with other academic areas and real world experiences and not in isolation.
+- That STEM subjects be taught in context with other academic areas and real world experiences and not in isolation.

-2. That excellence in mathematics and science education requires equity high expectations and strong support for all students.
+- That excellence in STEM education requires equity high expectations and strong support for all students.

-3. That inquiry and hands-on, minds-on mathematics and science education is a natural vehicle for the development of students' reasoning and problem solving skills.
+- That inquiry and hands-on, minds-on STEM education is a natural vehicle for the development of students' reasoning and problem solving skills.

-4. That a curriculum is more than a collection of activities: It must be coherent, focused on important mathematics and science, and well articulated across the spectrum, K -6.
+- That a curriculum is more than a collection of activities: It must be coherent, focused on important mathematics and science, and well articulated across the spectrum, PK -6.

-5. That students must learn mathematics and science with understanding, actively building new knowledge from experience and prior knowledge.
+- That students must learn STEM subjects with understanding, actively building new knowledge from experience and prior knowledge.

-6. That the use of appropriate technology and teaching pedagogy must be promoted to allow students to take an active role in the learning process; it influences the mathematics and science that are taught and enhances students' learning.
+- That the use of appropriate technology and teaching pedagogy must be promoted to allow students to take an active role in the learning process; it influences the STEM subjects that are taught and enhances students' learning.

-9. That assessment should support the learning of important mathematics and science and furnish useful information to both teachers and students.
+- That assessment should support the learning of important STEM subjects and furnish useful information to both teachers and students.

-10. That all undergraduates have opportunities to study science, mathematics, and technology as practiced by scientists and engineers and as early in their academic careers as possible.
+- That all undergraduates have opportunities to study STEM subjects as practiced by scientists and engineers and as early in their academic careers as possible.